agathoklisx/lai/README.md

 ```
 This builds without warnings with gcc-9.1.0, clang-9.0.0 and tcc last development.

+The above test script should include the whole syntax.
 LICENSE:
 This is same as Dictu, that is MIT.